openvmp/microcontroller/README.md

 Support for other microcontroller boards would require a little more effort.
 Contributors are very welcome!

-See the deatils of mapping I/O channels to the pins of the microcontroller [here](./microcontrollers/README.md).
+See the details of mapping I/O channels to the pins of the microcontroller [here](./microcontrollers/README.md).

 ### Getting started